gringlas/php7.4-phpunittester/Readme.md

 ## Building the image

-To build the docker image and make it available locally, simply invoke `docker build . -t gringlas/php7.4-unittester`
+To build the docker image and make it available localy, simply invoke `docker build . -t gringlas/php7.4-unittester`

 ## Publishing the image